 It follows stories from Uzhhorod, where Roma children struggle to access education due to systemic barriers and describes the harsh realities for Roma families living without basic necessities and legal documentation, before and after Russian full scale invasion.
 It shows double standards in treatment of refugees in Europe but also brings some solutions.

-Media, minorities and migration
+Media minorities and integration

 “This award means the world to me.
 It is not just a journalistic recognition; it combines all the fields that are deeply important to me: media, minorities, and migration.
 This honour allows me to do what I love most: raising awareness, building bridges, and advocating through ethical media coverage of refugees, migrants, minority groups, new neighbours, and new friends in Europe.
 Addressing complex issues requires a deeper understanding, and I am thrilled that my work contributes to this goal”, says Anna Alboth.